Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Exploring Nanoscience.md

 **Activities to discover the nanoscale**

-Last initially checked on 2024-12-17 by Andrew Marriott (asm206@cam.ac.uk) and double-checked on 2024-12-19 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2025-11-23 by Tara Doherty (ted37@cam.ac.uk) and double-checked on ... by ...

 ## Tags